Tuesday, May 18

 Ms. Ellen Ryan, Financial Stability Expert, European Central Bank

-The COVID-19 crisis has hit the global and European commercial real estate sector hard and increased uncertainty about the outlook for some of its segments due to possible structural shifts in demand.
+The COVID-19 crisis has hit the global and European Commercial Real Estate (CRE) sector hard and increased uncertainty about the outlook for some of its segments due to possible structural shifts in demand.
 While there was little evidence of large price misalignments at the onset of the pandemic, signs of overvaluation have now emerged in some economies.
 Such misalignments increase downside risks to future growth due to the possibility of sharp price corrections, especially if they interact with other financial vulnerabilities.
-Such corrections could threaten financial stability and hurt corporate investment, hampering economic recovery.
+Such corrections could in turn threaten financial stability and hurt corporate investment, hampering economic recovery.